At Vibrant Health, we’re all about great weather, and we love to be outdoors. But, unfortunately, so do some less welcome pests: ticks.

 Some ticks are alright, but others cary blood-borne diseases.
 In particular, backlegged ticks are known to transmit Lyme disease.
 (See the Center for Disease Control’s tick identifier to learn more.)

 Did you know Lyme disease is named for Lyme, Connecticut, where the disease was first recognized in 1975?
 That’s only an hour away from Vibrant Health headquarters!

 While Lyme disease is named for its Connecticut discovery, backlegged ticks can be found spanning the entire east coast, reaching nearly halfway across the country.
 What’s more, western backlegged ticks also carry Lyme disease and range throughout the entire western coast.

-From May to July, right when the springtime arrives for almost all of the US, the ticks are out in full force.
+From May to July, right when beautiful weather arrives for almost all of the US, the ticks are out in full force.
 What can you do to keep yourself, your pets, and your loved ones safe?

 1. Wear bug repellant.

 Different types will work well depending on what you need them to do.
 Check out the EPA’s repellant finder to determine what is best for your family.

 Even though ticks can still cling onto clothing, it’s best to make it difficult for them to bite you.

 Heavily wooded areas with dense brush, high grass, or leaves can make a happy habitat for ticks.
 Do your best to stay on the trail when you’re out in the woods.
 (It’s better for the other things living there as well!)